top of page

 Group Exhibition Philadelphia, PA Museum of the Pennsylvania Academy of Fine Arts

-My work builds a contemporary visual language upon the materials and aesthetics of traditional Korean crafts: hanji (Korean paper), mother-of-pearl, and the form of celadon.
-I explore contrasting concepts such as tradition and modernity, East and West, light and darkness—not as points of conflict, but as elements to be harmonized and fused into a new aesthetic.
+INYoung’s work builds a contemporary visual language upon the materials and aesthetics of traditional Korean crafts: hanji (Korean paper), mother-of-pearl, and the form of celadon.
+With a Bachelors from Hong-Ik University in Korean Painting and a Masters of Fine Art in Contemporary Arts from the Pennsylvania Academy of Fine Arts, she explores contrasting concepts such as tradition and modernity, East and West, light and darkness—not as points of conflict, but as elements to be harmonized and fused into a new aesthetic.

 Traditionally used by royalty and the aristocracy, celadon was once considered the pinnacle of luxury and craftsmanship.
-In this exhibition, I reinterpret its refined beauty—rooted in rarity, artisanal excellence, and a deep sense of time—through a contemporary lens.
-Drawing from the graceful curves and depth of glaze found in celadon, I integrate natural motifs and the reflective flow of light captured in mother-of-pearl to suggest a dialogue between past and present, craft and contemporary art.
+She reinterprets its refined beauty through a contemporary lens.
+Drawing from the graceful curves and depth of glaze found in celadon, she integrates natural motifs and the reflective flow of light captured in mother-of-pearl to suggest a dialogue between past and present, craft and contemporary art.

 INYoung